 It helps if you have a formal record of your sailing miles recorded in a RYA Log Book so you can actively demonstrate your experience.
 Failing this then a chronological record of your sailing background will normally suffice.

-The most important thing here is to demonstrate experience in the type of sailing area you want to charter as well as the size of boat.
+The most important thing here is to demonstrate experience in the type of sailing area you want to charter in and experience of sailing the same size yacht.

 The charter company will want to sight any certificates you hold and also see your passport or form of ID.

 – Crew and NOK forms

 It is essential that the charter company knows who is onboard and who to contact in an emergency.

 – Refundable Security Deposit

 For bareboat charters, you will be expected to put down some form of deposit which will be returned on safe return of the charter companies yacht.
 This represents the value of the excess on the yachts insurance policy and is the maximum extent of your liability in the normal course of events.

 In some circumstances, a deposit will be held on skipper charters normally if the skipper is not staying onboard overnight.